-Receivables and inputs and layaway revenue are reported in the amount that reflects consideration to which the Organization be entitled in exchange for providing services.
+Inputs and layaway revenue is reported in the amount that reflects consideration to which the Organization is entitled in exchange for providing services.
 These amounts do not include variable consideration (reductions to revenue) for valuation discounts.
 Since the Organization's performance obligations are satisfied at a point in time, there was no adjustment to prior year amounts.
-All respective geographical locations' farmers revenues and accounts receivable are presented above.
+All respective geographical locations' farmers revenues is presented above.